zhaouv/gameclock/docs/README.md

 ## Styling

 There are many variables that can be overriden to customize the look.
-For instance, overriding the .gameclock `--gameclock-display-direction` to 'row' will change the clocks from vertically stacked to horizontally stacked.
+For instance, changing the .gameclock variable `--gameclock-display-direction` to `row` will change the clocks from vertically stacked to horizontally stacked.

 Please see the [gameclock.css](../css/gameclock.css) for ideas.